elopio/docs/source/version2/includes/_glossary.md

 A Designated Report occurs when a [Designated Reporter](#designated-reporter) [Stakes](#designated-reporter-stake) [REP](#rep) on a particular [Outcome](#outcome) in a [Market](#market).
 This Outcome then becomes the [Tentative Outcome](#tentative-outcome) for the Market, and the Market changes to the [Waiting for the Next Fee Window to Begin Phase](#waiting-for-the-next-fee Window to Begin Phase).

-## No-Show Bond

-The No-Show Bond is paid for using [REP](#rep) by the [Market Creator](#market-creator) during [Market](#market) creation.
-If the [Designated Reporter](#designed-reporter) submits a [Report](#report) during the [Designated Reporting Phase](#designated-reporting-phase), the Bond is refunded to the Market Creator.
-If the Designated Reporter fails to Report during the Designated Reporting Phase, then the No-Show Bond is applied as Stake on the [Tentative Outcome](#tentative-outcome) Reported by the [First Public Reporter](#first-public-reporter).
-If the Tentative Outcome selected by the First Public Reporter becomes the [Final Outcome](#final-outcome) of the Market, the First Public Reporter receives the No-Show Bond.
-If the Tentative Outcome selected by the First Public Reporter is [Disputed](#disputed) and then still becomes the [Final Outcome](#final-outcome) of the Market, the First Public Reporter receives the No-Show Bond plus an additional 50% of the Bond amount.
-This actually allows for someone to stake 0 REP for the [First Public Report](#first-public-report) because the Bond is added to whatever is staked.
-This means someone without any REP has the potential to Report and if the Market is eventually [Finalized](#finalized-market) the way that person Reported, then they can earn REP without having to purchase any.
-(Note that they will have to pay the gas cost to submit the Report.)

-During the very first [Fee Window](#fee-window) after launch, the No-Show Bond will be set at 0.35 REP. As with the [Validity Bond](#validity-bond), the No-Show Bond is adjusted up or down, targeting a 1% no-show rate with a floor of 0.35 REP. Specifically, we let ρ be the proportion of Markets in the previous Fee Window whose Designated Reporters failed to Report on time, and we let b<sub>r</sub> be amount of the No-Show Bond from the previous Fee Window.
-Then the amount of the No-Show Bond for the current Fee Window is max &#123;0.35, b<sub>r</sub>f(ρ)&#125;.

 ## Designated Reporter

 A Designated Reporter is a single Ethereum address designated to submit the [Tentative Outcome](#tentative-outcome) for a [Market](#market) during the [Designated Reporting Phase](#designated-reporting-phase).
 The Designated Reporter is set by the [Market Creator](#market-creator) during Market creation.
 All Markets must have a Designated Reporter.